What If We Just Can’t Seem To Lose The Weight?

 Is Fat Inert?
 Is It Just Flabby Space Occupying Blubber?

-Why Is It So Hard For Us Cats And Dogs To Loose Weight?
+Why Is It So Hard For Us Cats And Dogs To Lose Weight?

 Are Our Owners Really The Best Judges Of When We Are Overweight?